We don’t support this browser anymore.

 Active Savings lets you pick and mix savings products from a range of banks and building societies, all through one online account.

 Once you’re set up there’s no more paperwork or hassle when choosing savings products – no more application forms or proving who you are every time.
-Just a selection of products with better rates all under one roof.
+Just a selection of products with great rates all under one roof.

 Find out more about Active Savings